-The Frame Color Mirror Test: Black, Tortoise, Leopard or Crystal Clear
+The Glasses Color Mirror Test: Black, Tortoise, Leopard or Crystal Clear

-A clear style guide to glasses frame colors for women, including black, tortoise, leopard, crystal clear, skin tone, wardrobe, and real-life lighting.
+A clear style guide to glasses colors for women, including black, Tortoise, Leopard, Crystal Clear, skin tone, wardrobe, and real-life lighting.

 The Bad Lighting Department